Blepharoplasty can relieve the heaviness of excess upper and lower eyelid skin, while giving you a fresher, more youthful appearance

 Types of eyelid surgery

-In theory, upper and lower eyelid blepharoplasty is simple in terms of the execution and it offers subtle results.
+In theory, upper and lower eyelid blepharoplasty (Eyelid Reduction) is simple in terms of the execution and it offers subtle results.
 There are many variations to the procedure that allow it to be tailored to your face and specific requirements.
-Blepharoplasty can be an extremely powerful tool for refreshing the upper face.

 At Waverley House in Adelaide, our aim is to relieve any symptoms associated with heavy eyelids and brighten the eyes, all the while maintaining a natural appearance.
 In men, less excision is required height and width-wise in order to maintain a more masculine appearance.
 In women, it is important not to over-resect to avoid an overly enhanced end result.